 1 year, May 2019 – August 2020

-Through my internship at EnterpriseWorks, I gained familiarity with collaborating with start-up clients at the University of Illinois at Research Park while also conceptualizing designs that promote the Research Park brand.
+Through my internship at EnterpriseWorks, I gained familiarity with collaborating with start-up clients at the University of Illinois at Research Park and conceptualizing designs to promote the Research Park brand.

 Cyber Secure Dashboard Logo

-Cyber Secure Dashboard (CSD) is a nonprofit tech company under Heartland Science and Technology Group, which is also under EnterpriseWorks.
-The client needed a redesign for their logo that better represented their brand, which is targeted toward big contractors and corporations that understand cybersecurity.
+Cyber Secure Dashboard (CSD) is a nonprofit tech company under Heartland Science and Technology Group.
+The client came to us with the task of redesigning their logo to represent their brand better, which is targeted toward big contractors and corporations that understand cybersecurity.

-During the intake meeting with the client and our EnterpriseWorks project manager, we discussed what types of color and font choices the client would like to portray their brand which I presented to them in the graphics below.
-The client wanted a font that was more modern and not too conservative, but still attractive to mid-sized businesses.
+During the intake meeting with the client and our EnterpriseWorks project manager, we discussed what colors and fonts the client would like to use for their brand.
+The client wanted a font that was more modern and not too conservative yet attractive to mid-sized businesses.

-Based on that information, I chose strong, sans-serif fonts to give the logo that modern look while also giving the company name importance through its bold type.
-After deciding what color palette and font, we moved into the next stage, creating 3 different logo designs for the client to choose from and move forward with.
+Based on that information, I chose strong, sans-serif fonts to give the logo a modern look the client envisioned while also giving the company name importance through its bold type.
+After deciding on a color palette and font, we moved into the next stage and created three different logo designs for the client to choose from and move forward with.

-The initial drafts I created were based on the imagery the client provided, which was a lock because it represented cybersecurity and tracking.
+I created two initial drafts based on the client-provided imagery– A lock because it represented cybersecurity and tracking.

-The client liked the Round 2 draft the best because the initials of the company, CSD, make up the shape of the lock and add to the personalization of the logo specifically for CSD.
-However, they wanted to see imagery that was less whimsical/rounded and incorporated more of a padlock-style lock rather than a bike lock, so I took their feedback and further revised the logo.
+The client liked the second draft the best because the company initials, CSD, make up the shape of the lock and add to the personalization of the logo.
+However, they wanted to see imagery that was less whimsical/rounded and incorporated more of a padlock-style lock rather than a bike lock, so I referred to their feedback and further revised the logo.

-Along with providing the client with a final logo, I also provided a style guide for future reference so that the client can update the branding to follow their new logo design.
+Along with providing the client with a final logo, I also created a style guide for future reference so the client can update the website branding to follow their new logo design.

-Viewpoint Neurology is an outpatient neurology care center that wanted an update to its brand materials such as a new brochure, postcard, and pop-up banner design.
+Viewpoint Neurology is an outpatient neurology care center that wanted to update its brand materials with a newly designed brochure, postcard, and pop-up banner.

-For the brochure, the client wanted the design to be diverse and have a crisp, clean, fresh image because their medical office is not the typical one that you would go to and wait in line for.
+For the brochure, the client wanted the design to be diverse and have a crisp, clean, fresh image because their medical office is not the typical one would go and wait in line for.

-For the colors and typeface, they wanted both to match what was already on their website, which was a muted blue and gray.
-The logo they provided used a font called Questrial, which I made sure to find and use for the branding materials.
+For the colors and typeface, they wanted to match what was already on their website, a muted blue and gray color palette.
+The logo they provided used a font called Questrial, which I included in the branding materials.

 Old Brochure Design

-The client provided their old brochure as shown below, and from there I reworked the existing draft to one that was more cohesive and visually appealing while also maintaining the imagery that was contained previously.
+The client provided their old brochure, shown below, and using that as a starting point, I reworked the existing draft to one that was more cohesive and visually appealing while also keeping the previous imagery.

-Likewise, I laid out the text inside the brochure to be readable as well, especially since it provides important information about the center.
-The hierarchy was important as well as keeping the original iconography so that visitors can learn more about what types of care Viewpoint offers.
+I laid out the text inside the brochure to be readable since the copy provides valuable information about the center.
+I kept the hierarchy in mind along with the original iconography so visitors can learn more about what types of care Viewpoint offers.

-Using Adobe InDesign and Illustrator, I redesigned the brochure that would be given at the center, as well as the postcard and pop-up banner.
+Using Adobe InDesign and Illustrator, I redesigned the brochure that would be given at the center, the postcard, and the pop-up banner.